steveklabnik/extraextra/README.md

     $ user.read_all_about_it

-This returns an array of Headline objects.
+This returns an array of Extra objects.
 To find out more about a particular
- Headline:
+ Extra:

-    $ headline = Extra::Extra::! :sports, user, "hit a home run!"
+    $ extra = Extra::Extra::! :sports, user, "hit a home run!"

-Yes, Extra::Extra::! is an alias for Headline.new.
-Sue me.

-    $ headline.who?
+    $ extra.who?
      => #<User:0x0000010089ea80>
-    $ headline.what?
+    $ extra.what?
      => "hit a home run"
-    $ headline.where?
+    $ extra.where?
      => nil # currently undecided
-    $ headline.when?
+    $ extra.when?
      => 1283311813
-    $ headline.how?
+    $ extra.how?
      => nil # currently undecided
-    $ headline.to_s
+    $ extra.to_s
      => "Steve hit a home run"

 The name in to_s comes from user#username.
 If you use something else...